-Storage: This sub-menu displays the status of your smartphone's internal storage as well as that of any microSD card you have installed.
-The information is sorted by type of content, and you also have options to un-mount or erase microSD cards.
-You can also change the Default Write Disk, which is where the NU2S chooses to store things; we highly recommend using a microSD card and assigning it as that default write disk!
+Storage: This sub-menu displays the status of your smartphone's internal storage as well as that of any MicroSD card you have installed.
+The storage is broken down by type of content, and you also have options to un-mount or erase MicroSD cards.